Jorgelina-Etchevest/student-performance-analytics-r/README.md

 Open the project using RStudio.

-Run the scripts in the following order:
+Execute the scripts in the following order:

 ```text
 01_data_import.R